Hochschild cohomology of polynomial representations of $GL_2(\bar{\mathbb{F}}_p)$: Introduction.

-Like other algebras obtained by taking derived endomorphisms, Hochschild cohomology and its variants can be endowed with additional structures; these have been the source of diverse interest \cite{Schreiber}; the most basic such is known as the Gerstenhaber bracket \cite{Ginz}.
-But even without further decoration, the algebra $HH(A)$ has proved difficult to compute in specific examples, and its behaviour difficult to predict.
-One delicacy is the issue of finite generation of $HH(A)$ which is not guaranteed for a finite dimensional algebra $A$, even modulo the ideal of nilpotent elements \cite{Xu}; yet there are finite dimensional self-injective algebras whose Hochschild cohomology is not merely finitely generated but finite dimensional \cite{BGMS}.
+Like other algebras obtained by taking derived endomorphisms, Hochschild cohomology and its variants can be endowed with additional structures, which have been the source of diverse interest: the most basic such is known as the Gerstenhaber bracket \cite{Ger}.
+But even without further decoration, the algebra $\HH(A)$ has proved difficult to compute in specific examples, and its behaviour difficult to predict.
+One delicacy is the issue of finite generation of $\HH(A)$ which is not guaranteed for a finite dimensional algebra $A$, even modulo the ideal of nilpotent elements \cite{Xu, Snashall}; yet there are finite dimensional self-injective algebras whose Hochschild cohomology is not merely finitely generated but finite dimensional \cite{BGMS}.

-The subject of this article is the computation of HH in a basic example arising in the representation theory of algebraic groups.
-We examine the Hochschild cohomology of Schur algebras $S(2,r)$, which are finite dimensional algebras whose representation theory underlies the rational representation theory of the algebraic group $G = GL_2(F)$, where $F$ is an algebraically closed field of characteristic $p$.
-Indeed, we compute the Hochschild cohomology of $G$ for $p>2$, which we define to be a certain inverse limit over $r$ of Hochschild cohomologies of Schur algebras $S(2,r)$ \cite{Green}.
-The algebras $S(2,r)$ increase in complexity as $r$ increases, but we are nevertheless able to develop sufficiently sharp homological tools to achieve the calculation of their $HH$ algebras.
+The subject of this article is the computation of $\HH$ in a basic example arising in the representation theory of algebraic groups.
+We examine the Hochschild cohomology of polynomial representations of the algebraic group $G = \GL_2(F)$, where $F$ is an algebraically closed field of characteristic $p$.
+Indeed, we compute the Hochschild cohomology of any Ringel self-dual block of polynomial representations of $G$ for $p>2$, which by \cite[Theorem 27]{EH} are precisely those blocks with $p^l$ simple modules for $l \in \mathbb{N}$.
+The algebras describing these blocks increase in complexity as $l$ increases, but we are nevertheless able to develop sufficiently sharp homological tools to achieve the calculation of their $\HH$ algebras.
+Their Hochschild cohomology algebras, for which we give explicit bases and multiplications, turn out not only to be finitely generated, but indeed finite-dimensional.
 We apply a theory of algebraic operators ($2$-functors) on certain $2$-categories which underlies the representation theory of $G$ \cite{MT2}, \cite{MT3}.
-We also use: the theory of quasi-hereditary algebras \cite{CPS}, the theory of Koszul duality \cite{BGS}, the formalism of differential graded algebras and their derived categories \cite{Ke}, a theory of homological duality for algebraic operators, explicit analysis of certain bimodules associated with a well-known quasi-hereditary algebra $\bfc$ and its homological duals, and a formalism of algebras with a polytopal basis.
+We also use the theory of quasi-hereditary algebras \cite{CPS}, the theory of Koszul duality \cite{BGS}, the formalism of differential graded algebras and their derived categories \cite{Ke}, a theory of homological duality for algebraic operators, explicit analysis of certain bimodules associated with a well-known quasi-hereditary algebra $\bfc$ and its homological duals, and a formalism of algebras with a polytopal basis.